tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

     - When a new source is added, it doesn't need to set `overrideVersionCode` as it's default is `0`.
     - For each time a source changes in a way that should the version increase, `overrideVersionCode` should be increased by one.
     - When a theme's default implementation changes, `baseVersionCode` should be increased, the initial value should be `1`.
-    - For example for a new theme with a new source, extention version code will be `0 + 0 + 1 = 1`.
+    - For example, for a new theme with a new source, extention version code will be `0 + 0 + 1 = 1`.

 ## Running